joshmaxsilverman/joshmaxsilverman.github.io/_posts/2021-08-28-JS-robot-tug-of-war.md

 }
 $$

-Plotting the win probability we can see that, starting at the origin, Player 1 wins $\approx 74\%$ of the time.
-Interestingly, they maintain a $\approx 29\%$ win rate if we start the game all the way at Player 2's goal line.
+Plotting the win probability we can see that Player 1 wins $\approx 74\%$ of the time if the game starts at the origin.
+Interestingly, they maintain a $\approx 29\%$ win rate even when we start the game all the way at Player 2's goal line.

 ![](/img/2021-08-28-js-tug-of-war.png){:width="400 px" class="image-centered"}